ETHZ-RobotX/SuperMegaBot/docs/HowToUseSMB.md

    * Since the wireless e-stop system is energized and it is in the activate state (we did it so at step 1), we can deactivate the [Emergency Stop Button on the SMB](images/SMB_Backpanel.png).

 4. Deactivate the wireless e-stop by pulling out the button.
-    * As soon as the emergency stop circuit is closed, you should be able to hear a clicking sound.
+    * As soon as the emergency stop circuit is closed, you should hear a mechanical clicking sound.
 This clicking sound originates from the contactor that physically closed the power circuit to the motors.
 Also, the LED on the wireless e-stop transmitter should be blinking at a regular interval.
     * Now you are able to drive drive the smb via RC

- 5. Be sure that the safety stop switch on the RC transmitter is functional by doing a small test.
+ 1. Be sure that the safety stop switch on the RC transmitter is functional by doing a small test.
     * Try to drive the robot while it is in the position 0 -> no movement
     * Flipping the safety stop switch on the RC remote to position 1 should allow movement of the robot.
 Use the right control stick on the RC transmitter to steer the SMB.
     * Switching the safety stop on the Remote back into position 0 should stop the robot.
 Try again to to control the robot while switch is in position 0.
 It should not move.
-6. Bring the safety stop switch to the position 1 again.
+5. Bring the safety stop switch to the position 1 again.
 Small movements on the stick are already enough to command forward motion.

 ### Connecting to SMB